Xiaofei-it/pinoc/docs/zlang/docs/functions_libraries.md

 The name of the custom Java functions should start with letters.
 Any Java functions whose name starts with the underscore is regarded as the internal Java functions, provided by Zlang.
-See `xiaofei.library.zlang.InternalJavaFunction` for the internal Java functions provided by Zlang.
+See [InternalJavaFunction](internal_java_functions.md) for the internal Java functions provided by Zlang.

 ## Build a Java library at Java runtime